tjluoma/icalbuddy-km-and-stream-deck/README.md

 ![Stream Deck with button now red](img/StreamDeck-05-minute-red.png)

-When it gets to 5 minutes or less, now the button goes RED as in RED ALERT
+When it gets to 5 minutes or less, now the button goes RED as in RED ALERT!

 You can imagine the Star Trek klaxon sounding.
-Or you could [grab this clip from YouTube](https://www.youtube.com/watch?v=Hi1GVeIzo4Q) and make Keyboard Maestro play the sound if you want.

-_NOTE: Do not do this if you live / work with others who will hear it.
+Or you could [grab this clip from YouTube](https://www.youtube.com/watch?v=Hi1GVeIzo4Q) and make Keyboard Maestro play the sound if you want. _Warning: Do not do that if you live / work with others who will hear it.
 I will not be held responsible for your divorce and/or murder if you do._

 But what I really want to see is… “Fantastipal”!